lzapffe/ds_labs/lab-06.md

 looks like not smoking makes you more likely to die, when in reality, it might just be that people in bad health stop smoking to try to improve their health (and at the same time tend to die earlier because of their bad health).
-In this case, there might be a correlation, but not causation, between smoking and survival outcome, since there is a third variable, health, that effects both of our variables, making it look like they affect each other.
+In this case, there might be a correlation between smoking status and survival outcome, but not causation, as there is a third variable, health, that effects both of our variables, making it look like they affect each other.